-For example, CoreIntegrator’s Verified Data Capture Service not only automatically captures invoice data, but that data is then verified by up to four humans, providing near 100% accuracy of invoice data.
+For example, CoreIntegrator’s Verified Data Capture Service not only automatically captures invoice data, but that data is then verified by up to four humans, providing 99.9% accuracy of invoice data.

 Whether you select CoreIntegrator’s A/P One AP automation solution designed for small to midsize companies or our Enterprise solution designed for large corporations or organizations, you can use the CoreIntegrator Data Capture Service to automatically enter and verify key AP invoice data into your system.

-It also completes the fields that can not be populated using Optical Character Recognition (OCR) technology.
+So it completes the fields that Optical Character Recognition (OCR) technology or verified data capture service can not.
 This includes GL coding, approval paths and invoice descriptions.

 After you enter data on a recurring invoice, like rent payments or utility bills, Smart AP remembers your entries and will pre-populate everything the next time that invoice arrives.